 In today’s society, we are exposed to more stress than ever before.
 We’re always on, always connected, and always busy.
 It’s little wonder, therefore, that more people are turning to drugs and alcohol in order to cope with their day to day lives.
 Learning healthy stress management is crucial for an addict, who could easily return to familiar habits and familiar patterns under stress.

-Addicts Don’t Necessarily Have Life Skills
+Addicts Don’t Necessarily Have Basic Life Skills

 Do you know how to balance a checkbook, how to get a healthy amount of exercise, feed yourself a healthy diet, and clean your house?
 Addicts often need help learning how to arrange their lives again.
 For months or years, their life has revolved around a pattern of addiction and when they’ll get their next fix.
-If they ever had these skills, they’ve been long forgotten.
+If they ever had these basic life skills, they’ve been long forgotten.
 Re-entering the world, however, requires addicts to re-develop skills that have laid dormant in order to function in society.

 Addicts Need To Develop Social Skills And Build A Support System